 The tour left Inverness at 1113 for Aberdeen as 1Z35.
 On arrival there is was serviced and the tour departed with a different reporting number.
 Despite the sun having gone there is still sufficient ambient light for the shot.

-In glorious May sunshine Jeremy Hoskins A4 Bittern stands outside Thornton shed awaiting its booked departure time to run light to Edinburgh to pick up its train.
+In glorious May sunshine Jeremy Hoskins' A4 Bittern stands outside Thornton shed awaiting its booked departure time to run light to Edinburgh to pick up its train.
 23/5/2012

-The driver blows the whistle for the off.
+Departure time and the driver blows the whistle for the off.
 The white steam contrasts with the black smoke.

 Thick black smoke lifts out of the double kylchap chimney as the driver opens the regulator and steam blasts from the cylinder drain cocks.
 This is 5Z41 1300 Thornton Shed to Millerhill.